ramadatta/CPgeneProfiler/README.md

 ##### **5) Plot CP gene contig length distribution using `plot_conlen()` command**

-`plot_conlen()` generates length distribution for all the CP gene contigs present across all the input genome assemblies.By default, the command generates `png` image but user play with other output formats (jpeg/tiff/pdf) and parameters such as width, height of image, label, titles and colors.
+`plot_conlen()` generates length distribution for all the CP gene contigs present across all the input genome assemblies.
+By default, the command generates `png` image but user can also create image with other output formats (jpeg/tiff/pdf) and parameters such as width, height of image, label, titles and colors of the heatmap can be adjusted as per requirement.

 ``` r
 plot_conlen(outputType="tiff", width = 700, height = 700, res = 150, xlab="Contig Length", ylab="Number of Contigs", title=" Contig Length Distribution",element_text_angle=90,unit="KB", breaks=15, colorfill = "#F99245",cpgcov=100, cpgpident=100)